← All Articles

 The policy ran from 1998 to 2001.
 Spotify was founded in 2006.
 Klarna in 2005.

 Sweden's experience shows that the policies that matter aren't the flashy ones.
-They're the ones that make essential technology affordable.
-The ones that remove barriers.
-The ones that create generations, not just products.
+They're the ones that make essential technology affordable and remove a barrier for a whole generation.

-Right now we're at an inflection point with AI.
+Right now we're at a similar point with AI.
 The tools are powerful.
 They're also expensive.
 ChatGPT Plus costs $20 a month.
 Claude Pro costs more.
 GitHub Copilot.
 These tools are becoming essential for anyone building in tech, but they're not accessible to everyone.

 What if we did what Sweden did with computers?
 Make AI subscriptions tax-deductible.
 Let employers provide AI tool subscriptions as a benefit, deducted from gross salary.
-Subsidize AI access for students, for young people, for anyone who wants to learn.
+Subsidize AI access for students and anyone else who wants to learn.

 That would create a generation of AI-native builders.
 Kids growing up with ChatGPT and Claude in their homes would think differently about what's possible.
 They'd understand AI products intuitively because they'd been using them their whole lives.

-The thing tht fascinates me about Sweden's policy is how simple it was.
-It wasn't about building infrastructure or creating programs.
-It was about making existing technology affordable.
-Simply removing barriers.
+The thing that fascinates me about Sweden's policy is how simple it was.
+It didn't build infrastructure or create new programs.
+It just made existing technology affordable.